sfurlow8/Project_Part_4/README.md

       bash pip_install.sh

- Once you have the necessary packages successfulyl installed, you can run the script with:
+ Once you have the necessary packages successfully installed, you can run the script with:

       python3 project_bonus.py